microsoft/BioModelAnalyzer/README.md

   * `ApiServer` is a REST API App which performs simulation and analysis.
 It's documented using Swagger, see `/docs/ApiServer.yaml`.
   * `bma.client` is a web site which exposes static resources such as html, scripts and images.

+* `BioCheckConsole` is a command line tool for access to a wide range of analysis algorithms.

+* `ClientStat` is a command line tool that reads user activity statistics from Azure Storage Account, writes to CSV files and displays as charts.

 * `bmaclient-lra` contains Azure Cloud Service `ApiService`.
   This is a worker role that performs long-running LTL polarity checks.
   Note that this feature is yet unsupported by the BioModelAnalyzer web client application.